-The nation’s capital and surrounding areas boast a diverse range of national parks, which of course includes the National Mall and its famous monuments and memorials in the heart of the District (known as the National Mall and Memorial Parks).
-Any local adventurer knows that a visit to the National Mall is essential, but don't miss out on these other recreational gems in the city and nearby.
+The nation’s capital and surrounding areas boast a diverse range of national parks, which of course includes the National Mall and its famous monuments and memorials in the heart of the District.
+Any local adventurer knows that a visit to the Mall is essential, but don't miss out on these other recreational gems in the city and nearby.

 One of DC’s most popular attractions is in fact a national park.
-Within its impressive 140-plus acres, you can find America’s monuments to founding fathers, civil rights leaders and fallen soldiers, as well as magnificent museums with stunning collections of art and artifacts.
+Within its impressive 140-plus acres, you can find America’s monuments to founding fathers, civil rights leaders and fallen soldiers, as well as magnificent museums with stunning collections of art and artifacts (make sure to check our update on what's open in the city for the latest information).
 America’s history will never feel closer than after a stroll through this special park.

 This park encompasses a historic canal that was built to transport coal from mining towns into DC.
 Construction began in 1828, but soon the railroad replaced this form of transportation.
 Today, the C&O Canal, which begins in Georgetown, is a hotbed for recreation and history.
 The towpath is a 184.5 mile trail running along the Potomac River featuring panoramic vistas and recreational activities while serving as a protected habitat for wildlife.
 Bicyclists make frequent use of the trail, which stretches all the way to Cumberland, Md.

 This park was established as a living legacy to the developers of the United States Constitution.
 Constitution Gardens’ 55 acres sit between the Washington Monument and the Lincoln Memorial on the National Mall.
 The gardens serve as a unique urban nature preserve, where visitors can enjoy peace in the middle of a bustling city.

 George Mason Memorial Park